-The Minnesota Department of Natural Resources invites anglers and others to comment on fisheries management plans for several waterbodies in the Finland fisheries work area through March 31.
+The Minnesota Department of Natural Resources invites anglers and others to comment through Friday, July 15, on fisheries management plans for several lakes in the Finland fisheries work area.

-These plans include a variety of fisheries information: summaries and evaluations of past management activities and regulations; background information such as water chemistry characteristics; water temperature information; and species presence, stocking, and historic catch rates from previous fisheries surveys.
-These plans also can identify biological and social factors that might limit a fishery’s potential and seek to address these limiting factors by prescribing science-based management tools when biologically, fiscally and socially appropriate.
+The plans also may identify biological and social factors that might limit a fishery’s potential and seek to address limiting factors by prescribing science-based management tools when biologically, fiscally and socially appropriate.

-Comments and suggestions are important in identifying angler values and social considerations to include in the plans.
-Input also helps evaluate the success of activities laid out in management plans and is most useful before plans are finalized.
-Anyone can request information and share thoughts about fisheries management by contacting the Finland Area Fisheries office by email or phone at 218-328-8855.
+Comments and suggestions from the public are important in identifying angler values and social considerations to include in the plans.
+Public input is most useful before plans are finalized.
+Anyone can request information and share thoughts about fisheries management by contacting the Finland area fisheries office by email at [email protected] or phone at 218-328-8855.

 Comments and suggestions for managing other lakes and streams in the Finland work area are welcome at any time and will be considered when those plans are due for review.
 More information about Finland area fisheries is available on the DNR website.